Sophia Chizuco

 Saturday, December 7th 6-8PM

-Thomas VanDyke Gallery is pleased to present Particles of Nature, new work by Sophia Chizuco.
+Thomas VanDyke Gallery is pleased to present Particles of Shimmering Nature, new work by Sophia Chizuco.
 Chizuco is a multidisciplinary artist, art educator, and curator based in New York, originally from Japan.
-She received her B.A. in Art and Education from Tokyo Gakugei University and moved to New York in 2000 to study abstract paintings at the Art Students League of NY, where she earned a certificate in painting.
-She also founder of Froggiesvillage.
-As an artist, Chizuco has been selected as a leader for various community art projects, including ArtBridge public art project, the “Hospital-Based Community Murals Project” at the NYC Health + Hospitals Arts in Medicine program, Projectart art and social practice in Cypress Hills library, and SU-CASA artist-in-residence in Senior Center.
+She received her B.A. in Art and Education from Tokyo Gakugei University and moved to New York in 2000 to study abstract painting at the Art Students League of NY.
+Chizuco has been selected as a leader for various community art projects, including ArtBridge public art project, the “Hospital-Based Community Murals Project” at the NYC Health + Hospitals Arts in Medicine program, ProjectArt: Art and Social Practice at the Cypress Hills library, and as an artist-in-residence at Su Casa in Brooklyn, New York.
 She has also conducted workshops at Non-profit organizations such as the Bronx Council on the Arts, NARS Foundation, and Lewis Latimer House Museum.

 Chizuco received the grand prize from ArtNetwork and a merit scholarship from the Art Students League of NY.
 Her work has been exhibited nationally and internationally, including at the Staten Island Museum, New York Hall of Science, ChaShaMa, the Tokyo Metropolitan Art Museum (Japan), Affordable Art Fair in Brussels (Belgium), and Makati Shangri-La Hotel (Philippines).